 24. SAVINGS CLAUSES.
 The Parties agree that the provisions of this Agreement shall be effective only to the maximum extent, scope, or amount permitted by applicable state or Federal law.
 If any provision or portion of this Agreement is determined to violate applicable state or Federal law, or rule or regulation of any Governing Body, or found by a court or Governing Body of competent jurisdiction to be otherwise void, unenforceable, or against public policy, only those portions found to be void, unenforceable, or against public policy shall be deleted and the remainder of this Agreement shall be read and enforced to the fullest extent possible under the applicable state or Federal law provided the general intent of the Parties remains intact.
 With regard to the indemnity provisions of this Agreement, neither Party shall be responsible to pay for or indemnify any Party for damages to property, or personal injury or death should the indemnity provision applicable to the incident giving rise thereto be found to be void, unenforceable, against public policy, or contrary to any state or Federal laws.

 25. LIMITATION OF LIABILITY AND LIQUIDATED DAMAGES.
-Except as may be expressly set forth in this Agreement, in no event shall either Party, its agents or employees (for purposes of this SECTION 25, such persons shall collectively be referred to as a Party) be liable to the other Party for any general, compensatory, special, indirect, incidental, punitive or consequential damages related to or in connection with this Agreement, including, without limitation, any injury, loss or damage to any property, any loss of profits or business opportunity, loss of revenue, regardless of the reason or cause of such damages, whether any of such damages occur during or after the tERM, or that the claim for such damages is based on warranty, contract, tort or other theory of any nature whatsoever.
+Except as may be expressly set forth in this Agreement, in no event shall either Party, its agents or employees (for purposes of this SECTION 25, such persons shall collectively be referred to as a “Party”) be liable to the other Party for any general, compensatory, special, indirect, incidental, punitive or consequential damages related to or in connection with this Agreement, including, without limitation, any injury, loss or damage to any property, any loss of profits or business opportunity, loss of revenue, regardless of the reason or cause of such damages, whether any of such damages occur during or after the tERM, or that the claim for such damages is based on warranty, contract, tort or other theory of any nature whatsoever.
 To the extent any damages required to be paid hereunder are liquidated, the Parties acknowledge THAT the damages are difficult or impossible to determine, OTHERWISE obtaining an adequate remedy IS INCONVENIENT and the liquidated DAMAGES CONSTITUTE A REASONABLE approximation of the harm or loss.

 26. TRANSFER.
 This Agreement, including, without limitation, each indemnification, shall inure to and bind the permitted successors and assigns of the Parties; provided, neither Party shall transfer this Agreement without the prior written approval of the other Party in its sole discretion; provided further, Customer may transfer its interest to any parent or affiliate by assignment, merger or otherwise without the prior approval of Contractor, but no such transfer shall operate to relieve Customer of its obligations hereunder; provided further, Contractor may transfer its interest to any parent or affiliate by assignment, merger or otherwise without the prior approval of Customer so long as the Assets and the compressor inventory of Contractor are also so transferred and assigned, but no such transfer shall operate to relieve Contractor of its obligations hereunder; provided further, if Contractor assigns the Compression Fee due Contractor hereunder to a third party (which Customer agrees it shall have the right so to do without Customer's prior consent), Customer upon receiving written notice of any such assignment shall make payment as may be therein directed.
 Any Party's transfer in violation hereof shall be void.